amonge-97/portfolio/src/content/participations/en/participations.md

-I have participated in the development of multiple e-commerce sites that are currently operating productively.
+I have participated in the development of multiple e-commerce sites that are currently operating **productively**.
 Some examples are:

 | Technology | Site |
 | ----------- | ----------- |